Relationships Often Suffer From:

 How Couples Therapy Is Different

-- Session length for couples is longer than individual therapy sessions.
+- Session length for couples is longer than individual therapy sessions: About an hour and a half (80 minutes).

 - This format creates a needed spaciousness for both partner’s issues to be addressed.
 Complex and sensitive couples issues are often difficult to unpack, make progress on, and then pack up again in a 50 minute period.

-- Another difference from individual therapy is that couples sit in chairs facing one another.
-The point of focus is on their partner more so than on the therapist.
-This allows for couples to learn how their partner works in real-time, and to see how the living, breathing, sacred, pain-in-the-butt, ever-changing being in front of them is the best guide available for creating a happy relationship together.
+- Couples work often moves more quickly than individual therapy.
+Insight into individual struggles, traumas, and dysfunctions can be accessed efficiently.
+Couples learn how their partner (and themselves) behave in real-time, and see how the living, breathing, sacred, pain-in-the-butt, ever-changing being in front of them is the best guide available for creating a happy life together.